j3ffyang/journal/src/data/blog/tech/250813_update2lizi.md

 Have a clear **hierarchical** framework concept, from big picture to detailed level, **step by step**.

-Consider **DevOps** workflow, as a team will be needed for further development, operation, and maintenance (including code and data).
+Consider **DevOps** workflow, as a team will possibly be needed for further development, operation, and maintenance (including code and data).

 Security, encryption, and authentication are indispensable.